 The following diagram shows the process flow:

-- Initially user gets in contact with scammers, who either persuades or forces (intimidates) to use bitcoin ATM nearby.
+- Initially user gets in contact with scammers, who either persuade or force (intimidation techniques) to use a bitcoin ATM nearby.
 Usually they provide instructions where to find the closest machine and how to use it.
-They also provide own address QR code, which victim needs to use at a bitcoin ATM.
+They also provide their own address QR code, which victim needs to use at a bitcoin ATM.
 In most cases, victim is controlled over phone during the process.
-Scammers say what to click at ATM and which menu to choose / skip.
+Scammers say what to click at an ATM and which menu to choose / skip.
 Moreover when scammers call a victim they use “spoofing” technique to manipulate the caller IDs and appear as if the call is actually originating from relevant authority representative.

-- At this stage user scans QR code of scammer’s address, and deposits cash.
+- At this stage the user scans the QR code of scammer’s address, and deposits cash.

-- Transaction is executed, however, the funds are not delivered to user address, but directly to remote scammers, while they provided QR code with their address to scan.
+- Transaction is executed, however, the funds are not delivered to the user address, but directly to remote scammers, while they provided the QR code with their address to scan.

-- User realizes scam scheme (this happens only in some cases, while in many cases people don’t report anywhere), and contacts operator of ATM and local Police Department.
-However, if transaction was broadcast to the network and confirmed on blockchain — there is no way to get money back, as transactions are non-reversible.
+- User realizes he/she was scammed (this happens only in some cases, while in many cases people don’t report anywhere), and contacts operator of the ATM and local Police Department.
+However, if transaction was broadcast to the Bitcoin network and confirmed on the blockchain — there is no way to get money back, as transactions are non-reversible.

-Lately scammers started providing their phone number to victim, which the latter inputs at ATM during transaction.
-In this case operator’s support team will be in direct contact with scammer and it is a matter of recognizing whether there is a genuine user on the other end of line or not, which requires well trained people and poses extra costs to operator.
+Lately scammers started providing their own phone numbers to the victim, which the latter inputs at an ATM during the transaction.
+In this case operator’s support team will be in direct contact with the scammer and it is a matter of recognizing whether there is a genuine user on the other end of line or not, which requires well trained people and poses extra costs to operators.

 Standard fraud schemes

-There are several known fraud schemes, which are used in order to direct people to deposit money at bitcoin ATM.
+There are several known fraud schemes, which are used in order to direct people to deposit money at bitcoin ATMs.
 Usually they can be assigned to one of the following groups:

 - Much better than market conditions deal / offer